pdidev/tutorial/README.md

 \warning
 If you relaunch the executable, remember to delete your old `ex9.h5` file before, otherwise the data will not be changed.
 An other method, it is to change the value of `collision_policy` to `replace`.
-With this option, the file need to exist before to lunch the executable.
+With this option, the file need to exist before to launch the executable.

 ![graphical representation of the parallel I/O](PDI_hdf5_parallel.jpg)